Published March 2020; Update in progress

 - Interpret reticulocyte index, hemolysis labs, DAT, and peripheral blood smear results to aid in the diagnosis of anemia.

-Plan to spend at least 30-60 minutes preparing for this talk by using the Interactive Board for Learning/Preparing and clicking through the graphics animations to become familiar with the flow and content of the talk.
+Plan to spend at least 30-60 minutes preparing for this talk by reviewing the teaching script and clicking through the graphics animations to become familiar with the flow and content of the talk.
 Print out copies of the Learner’s Handout so learners can take notes as you expand on the pathophysiology and management.
 The first page of the handout and is a blank schematic that learners can fill in as you go through the evaluation.

 Begin with reviewing the objectives for the session.
 We recommend progressing in order, though this gives you the flexibility of doing more focused teaching.
 All clickable elements are indicated by a cursor icon and shading around the button.
 Some elements can be clicked more than once.
 The cursor will disappear when all clickable elements are completed.
 A toolbox will appear next to key tests used in the evaluation of anemia.